 Eager to sign a business loan agreement and get the funding you need?
 Below are our picks for the best business loans.

 Whether you’re working with a large bank or an alternative lender, it pays to negotiate the terms of your loan.

 Wolfe stressed that a lot of borrowers can negotiate their small business loan agreements with the lender.

 “Even when you’re dealing with a large bank against a small business owner, much of it is negotiable,” Wolfe said.
 “They do want the business.”

-By scrutinizing your loan agreement and picking out what you want to adjust, you can protect your business and ensure you stay compliant with your lender.
+If you scrutinize your loan agreement and pick out what you want to adjust, you can protect your business and ensure you stay compliant with your lender.
 You may want to have an attorney review your agreement before you sign.